moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/build_pipeline/index.md

 ## Permissions and access

 Some steps in this module require permissions typically granted to DataOS Operators.
-Hence, before diving into building data pipelines, you need to ensure you have the following use-cases:
+Hence, before diving into building data pipelines, you need to ensure you have the following set of permissions either via use-case or via tags:

 | **Access Permission (if granted using use-cases)** | **Access Permissions (if granted using tags)** |
 | --- | --- |